Confrontation at Borehamwood Vigil for Israeli Hostages

 I am against the construction of Zion where it displaces another people and creates a life of inequality for them.

 I have been to over 60 countries but have not felt comfortable with the idea of going to Israel.
-It is not my home just because I am Jewish.
+Being Jewish does not make it my home.

 That I have more right to a safe home there, and to justice, than a Palestinian born there is deplorably unjust to my mind.
 It is diabolical.
 I cannot accept that just because I am Jewish.